 Married with children, the question made by one of them that triggered the change was: Who was Diego Cappella?
 A Photographer, no doubt.

 How do you feel the membrane of a city?
 How do you feel the planet covered with another skin that is not yours?
 What textures, what accidents, what stories, which old and new inhabitants?

-From questions such as these is that my work develops: the conceptualization of the cities and their landscapes not only as spaces singled out by my lens, but as part of a body whose life extends beyond the obvious: subtle shots that are part of the whole, and make it possible.
+My work develops from questions such as these: the conceptualization of cities and their landscapes not only as spaces singled out by my lens, but as part of a body whose life extends beyond the obvious: subtle shots that are part of the whole, and make it possible.

-In some way, I understand my work as the reading of the coffee ground: in the images that I capture, there is past, present and a future that is intuitively, the forces of nature and humanity that inhabits in it are present.
+I understand my work as the reading of the coffee grinds: in the images that I capture there is past, present and a future where the forces of nature and humanity are present.
 Both coexist in the city, but they run at different times and their moments in my lens are nothing more than a glorification of their individuality.
 This also allows me to be in a specific place and at the same time in many, that is to say, in the unity of the earth, its elements and its forms.
 In a system of layers, I attempt to uncover them one by one, from the great panoramic up to a tiny fraction.
 The importance of the part, the detail in our coexistence with nature and its thorough search, almost scientific.

 In this aspect, it is art and science: a single task, as it is the art of abstraction, and at the same time continuing of the human need to see and review, to understand, to make up the mind, to prepare for the contingencies, for the migrations, to the appearance, the transformation and the disappearance of the species.

 My art is an art of conscience of the world.
 My camera is guided by my soul, finding in the different places of a city something that makes us feel, vibrate and connect with our mother earth, our great Gaia.